Garima2198/Leetcode-Solutions/README.md

 # Leetcode-Solutions
-The repository contains my C++ solutions to some leetcode problems.
+The repository contains the C++ solutions to some leetcode problems.
 Suggestions and contributions are welcomed.